theliberators/scrumteamsurvey.research/research.md

   - Interview representatives from 10 subteams at Alpha* that have at least 6 months experience with fluid team designs
   - Interview 2 (Agile) coaches at Alpha* who are responsible for the fluid team design structure
 - Quantitative study:
-  - An a priori power test in GPower shows that a sample size of approx. 180 teams should be enough to identify signficant effects.
-This will include teams from Alpha* and others.
+  - An a priori power test in GPower shows that a sample size of approx. 320 measurements should be enough to identify signficant effects.
-  - The aim is to reach a sample of 1.000 teams with 3 or more participants per team
+  - We will be collecting repeated measures at Alpha* from [XXXX] teams
+  - We will also be collecting repeated measures from other teams at other organizations, although this may be less systematic than at Alpha*.
   - Data collection will be performed through the Scrum Team Survey diagnostic.

 ## Data Analysis